-We note that his empirical analysis focuses on the coefficient of lagged consumption in an autoregressive model for consumption.
+From an empirical point of view, we note that his empirical analysis focuses on the coefficient of the lagged consumption in an autoregressive (AR) model for consumption.
 Finding that the confidence band of that coefficient includes 1, he suggested that the PIH is consistent with Chinese annual data.
-However, his statistical inference may not be valid when consumption obeys an integrated process, because the conventional t-test becomes invalid when consumption is an I(1) process.1 Further, his work evaluates the validity of the PIH without addressing the predictability of consumption growth.
+However, his statistical inference may not be valid when consumption obeys an integrated process, because the conventional t-test he uses is invalid when consumption obeys an I(1) process.3 Further, his work does not implement any direct statistical tests for the predictability of consumption growth in China.